-In our three trips to Italy, which count for a total of over forty nights of accommodations, we have yet to pay over 100 euro for a room in a single night.
-In fact, on one of our first trips to Italy in 2009, we averaged only 77 euro per night.
-Our second trip in 2010 averaged out to 82 euro per night, and our third trip in 2012 averaged 80 euro per night.
+In our three trips to Italy, which account for a total of over forty nights of accommodations, we have yet to pay over 100 euro for a room in a single night.
+In fact, on one of our first trips to Italy in 2009, we averaged only 77 euros per night.
+Our second trip in 2010 averaged out to 82 euros per night, and our third trip in 2012 averaged 80 euros per night.

 Before you tell yourself that these people must be willing to stay just about anywhere, I will assure you that we are, in fact, very picky about where we stay.
 The place must be clean above all else.
 If we have even the slightest indication that a place is not clean, we will cross it off of our list.
 And because we have traveled to Italy in September when there is a chance for it to be quite warm, we generally wind up with a place that has air conditioning.
 Another criteria that we insist upon is a room with private en-suite bathroom facilities.
 We do not want to have to share a bathroom with other guests.

 How Did We Do It?